 Water has always represented the life cycle, yet, in its case, the cycle always starts again

-From an early age, in school, we are taught that the water is born when it precipitates (as rain for example) and it follows its course leaking in the land, being at the same time food for our crops, and leaving its traces while seeking for its course, its way, its life, to finish evaporating and ascending to the sky
+From an early age, in school, we are taught that water is born when it precipitates (as rain for example) and it follows its course soaking in the land, simultaneously being food for our crops, and leaving its traces while seeking its course, its way, its life, to finish evaporating and ascending to the sky

-Far from sticking to the most obvious, the nurturing potential that it has for our fruit, water is a reflection of life itself, of the lives that have passed and marked our wine, which are nothing less that 5 generations and counting.
+Aside from the most obvious fact, the nurturing potential that it provides our fruit, water is a reflection of life itself, of the lives that have passed and marked our wine, which are none less that 5 generations and counting.
 Each life has left its mark, has made furrows and built its own course, to help the next one flow, the same way water creates courses and rivers that make it all easier.
-All these lives erode and shape their way the landscape, to create the world as we know it.
-Water represents our history, the history that we are telling you in these pages, that moves forward as life itself and that builds, with a lot of work, our know-how of these 127 years that we have been making history.
+All these lives erode and uniquely shape the landscape, to create the world as we know it.
+Water represents our history, the history that we are telling you in these pages, that moves forward as life itself and that builds, with a lot of work, our know-how of the last 127 years that we have been making history.

 In the 40’s they inaugurated a new facility which further increased its capacity to 350,000 litres, emphasizing the value of the viticultural tradition of this area.

 Between the 50’s and 60’s, they consolidated their project with the creation of the Viña Marichalar winery, the first one belonging to the appellation Rioja, which exceeds 1.5 million litres in capacity.